I'm 23, I Have A $174K Joint Income & I Believe The US Is Hostile To Families

 What was your first job and why did you get it?

 Besides dog walking and babysitting, I worked fast food starting at age 15.
 I got the job so I could start saving up for college and pay for my phone bill and some of my own groceries.
 I worked there through half of college as well.
-In college, I did a lot of random jobs: chemistry TA for ELL students, catering, figure modeling (got practically disowned for this one, not joking even a little), call centers, and summer camp counseling (came with housing).
-My first job out of college was at a trauma center in a rough area, on night shift.
+In college, I did a lot of random jobs: chemistry TA for ELL students, catering, figure modelling (got practically disowned for this one, not joking even a little), call centres, and summer camp counselling (came with housing).
+My first job out of college was at a trauma centre in a rough area, on night shift.
 It made me tough, I'll put it that way.

 Did you worry about money growing up?